-Our halls of residence are available to Undergraduate students with a Firm offer for a place on a course at SOAS.
+We have accommodation available to both Undergraduate and Postgraduate students with a Firm offer for a place on a course at SOAS.

 Consider all options before you apply, for some halls you can make an immediate booking and for others you will have to apply to wait to see if you are successful.

 The SOAS Library is one of the world's most important academic libraries for the study of Asia, Africa and the Middle East.
-The Library attracts scholars from all over the world to consult its holdings and further their research.
+Housing over 1.2 million printed volumes, together with a major collection of archives, manuscripts, rare books, and electronic resources, the Library attracts scholars from all over the world to further their research.

 SOAS offers training in basic computing and MS Office software in the autumn term, plus additional online training courses.
 Across the campus there are a wide range of open access computer labs; specialist language and music labs; multi-media facilities; plus research and special needs computer facilities.